 These fitteds are amazing, and even if you have a kid that wets through everything and more, under a wool cover especially (though it’s not often needed) these are bulletproof.

 Ok, so what are they?

-They are fitted diaper with two snap-in hemp diaper inserts.
-The material is made from a 55% hemp, 45% cotton blend.
+They’re fitted diapers with two snap-in hemp diaper inserts.
+The material is made from a 55% hemp, and 45% cotton blend.
 Though the hemp needs to be washed multiple times to reach full absorbency, once it’s there, you’ll be impressed with its capacity!